AliceCengal/AliceCengal.github.io/_posts/2014-04-23-android-scala-template.markdown

 [modifier] def methodName(argName: ArgType) {}
 {% endhighlight %}

 The first line in the file is the package statement.
-The package name should correspond to the folder structure of src.
+The package name should correspond to the folder structure of src; `org.horse.lily.MyClass` would become `src/org/horse/lily/MyClass.scala`.
 Next are the import statements, used to bring the names into scope.
 Then come the class declaration.
 We declare the class `MainActivity`, which extends `Activity`.
 An Activity is "an application component that provides a screen with which users can interact in order to do something."[^activity] From here you can add buttons to the screen, handle a touch event, display images and text, and a whole lot more.

 We then override the `onCreate` method so that we can do something when the Activity is first created.
 Since this is the only Activity we have, the code here is also the first of our code to ever run when the app is first initialized.

 ### `res/layout/main.xml`